Safeguarding Essentials has 15 primary assembly plans - scroll down for details and samples

 Primary school teachers will be able to use this idea for an assembly to give the children the information, awareness and capability to know if someone is cyber bullying them or if a friend is being targeted.
 Through the assembly, the children will know how to react to cyber bullying and the appropriate actions to take.

-The assembly plan addresses the theme of ‘Safer Internet Day’ for 2017: 'Be the change: Unite for a better Internet’.
+The assembly plan addresses the theme of ‘Safer Internet Day’ for 2018: ‘Create, Connect and Share Respect: a better internet starts with you'.
 This assembly presentation highlights the positive ways in which the online world can be used.
-As part of this primary assembly, children are given examples of how to use the Internet in a constructive way and are encouraged to come up with their own tips.
+As part of this assembly, children are given examples of how to use the Internet in a constructive way and are encouraged to come up with their own tips.